 Any pain in or around a joint can be classified as joint pain.
 It occurs whether you are young or old, active or inactive.
-You experience joint pain when any of What is Your Joint Pain telling you?the structures within your joint - bone, cartilage, ligaments, tendon, or bursae - become inflamed, worn down, or overused.
+You experience joint pain when any of the structures within your joint - bone, cartilage, ligaments, tendon, or bursae - become inflamed, worn down, or overused.
 Let’s consider what your joint pain is telling you.

 Some of the most common causes for joint pain are: arthritis, tendonitis, bursitis, overuse injury, and joint instability.